FINGER GUNS AT HIGH NOON | Genre: Party , Players: 3-8 , Play Time: 20min

 “Three!
 Two!
 One!
 DRAW!”
 Finger Guns at High Noon is a fast-paced game of strategy, negotiation, and pure hilarity - battle royale style.
 Craft your plan, convince the crowd to join in, then count down and draw your finger guns.
 Hand gestures show everyone’s actions and targets.
 Eliminate players with pistols, dynamite, and power shots, or stand to the side and lasso up an ally.
 Last player standing is the winner - unless the ghosts eliminate everyone.
 Do you have the fastest draw in the west?

 Design Notes: The initial inspiration for this game came from two separate things.
 The first was trying to create an RPG played just with hands as a design exercise.
 I made some interesting mini-games ideas but I wanted something more cohesive with more design space.
 The second inspiration was after playing BANG!
 The Dice Game.
 I enjoyed the game and liked the tension, though I had personal problems with its down time of waiting for one player to resolve their turn, player elimination, limited control over actions, and the unusual style of social deduction.
 I also liked the idea of active gestures from games like Cash and Guns and Rock, Paper, Wizard.
-Drawing from these I focused on creating a game I would better enjoy.
+Combining these together, Finger Guns At High Noon was born.

 BATTLEFIELD EARTH | Genre: STRATEGY/BIDDING , Players: 2-5 , Play Time: 15-40min